piotr-daniel/qnote/README.md

 ---

-If you like the project, please consider giving it a Star!
+### Support the Project

+If you find QNote useful, consider starring the repository - it helps more people discover it!